WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

 - if you do not wish to participate in a program after you are invited to join, you may decline the invitation or may, at any time, withdraw from any program in which you may have been enrolled.

-We may also collect and use or disclose personal information of other individuals other than members or providers, such as guardians or other authorised individuals or carers, representatives of third party service providers, HCF officers and directors, prospective employees and members of the public, in order to provide our products and services, administer our business, manage job applications, comply with applicable laws and provide various promotional offers.
+We may also collect and use or disclose personal information of other individuals other than members or providers, such as guardians or other authorised individuals or carers, representatives of third party service providers, HCF officers and directors, prospective employees and members of the public, in order to provide our products and services, administer our business, manage job applications (including conducting background checks), comply with applicable laws and provide various promotional offers.

 REQUESTS TO STOP DIRECT MARKETING FROM US

-We may communicate with you by telephone, electronically or mail, about our current and new products and services, including participation in any programs we develop.
+We may communicate with you by phone, electronically or mail, about our current and new products and services, including participation in any programs we develop.

 - email email@example.com